gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Error_Interfaces.md

 * [`InvalidAccessTokenError`](#InvalidAccessTokenError)

 ## InvalidAccessTokenError {#InvalidAccessTokenError}
-Sent to CEK as a response if the user has disabled the permission on the access token being used.
+Sent to CEK as a response if the user has disabled permission on the access token being used.
 When CEK receives this message, a predefined error message is sent to the client.

 ### Payload fields